 So, did you hear the one about the high school teacher who walked into a comedy club--and they hired him?
 That's where the Tim Cavanagh comedy story begins.
 For a full year, Tim taught teenagers by day.
 By night, he sang his funny songs in Chicago comedy clubs.
 "Not surprisingly, I found the biggest difference between the classroom and the nightclub was the drunks--which I generally let the principal handle," Tim says.

 Since leaving the classroom, Tim Cavanagh has brought his comedic songs and inventive stand-up to concert halls, corporations, college campuses and nightclubs across America.
+And cruise ships around America.
 Over the years, he has also made several trips to Canada, where he has to convert all his jokes to Celsius and his one degree in philosophy becomes a bone-chilling minus 31.
-He has even performed on the island of St. Lucia, his first time ever doing comedy in the Atlantic Standard time zone, where they got his jokes one hour sooner than they would have in New York.

-Early on, it was Tim's funny songs that got a lot of attention.
+Early on, it was Tim's funny music that got a lot of attention.
 His song, "I Wanna Kiss Her (But She Won't Let Me)," was the first of Tim's pieces to receive national radio exposure, on the legendary "Dr. Demento" show.
 Other songs followed, including "99 Dead Baboons," "Get Drunk with Dignity," and "Really Safe Sex."
-His funny music has been heard on radio stations everywhere, as well as on XM Satellite and even the BBC.
+His funny tunes have been heard on radio stations everywhere, as well as on Sirius XM and even the BBC.

-The book, The Complete Idiot's Guide to Jokes, features a half-page of Tim's advice on "How Not to Introduce a Joke," as well as other select jokes.
-And just to clear up a rumor: if you look up "gullible" in the dictionary, you will NOT find a picture of Tim.
-He's checked.
-Tim's book, Chicken Soup for the Vegetarian Soul, just went through its sixth printing.
-Cavanagh firmly believes in printing them "one at a time."
+The book, The Complete Idiot's Guide to Jokes, features a half-page of Tim's advice on "How Not to Introduce a Joke," as well as other select Cavanagh jokes.
+His book, Chicken Soup for the Vegetarian Soul, just went through its sixth printing.
+Tim firmly believes in printing them "one at a time."